samester/test-node/README.md

 read the readme and spec file of each test to resolve it

 !
-Please don't fork the repo, clone it and add it to your github
+Please don't fork this repo, clone it and add it to your github

 ## Requirements